-As noted above, we are subject to a number of risks that if realized could adversely affect our business, strategies, prospects, financial condition, results of operations and cash flows.
+We are subject to a number of risks that if realized could adversely affect our business, strategies, prospects, financial condition, results of operations and cash flows.
 Some of the more significant risks and uncertainties we face include those summarized below.
-The summary below is not exhaustive and is qualified by reference to the full set of risk factors set forth in this "Risk Factors" section.
-Please carefully consider all of the information in this Annual Report, including the full set of risks set forth in this "Risk Factors" section, and in our other filings with the SEC before making an investment decision regarding us.
+The summary below is not exhaustive and is qualified by reference to the full set of risk factors set forth under the heading "Risk Factors."
+Please carefully consider all of the information in this prospectus, including the information set forth under the heading "Risk Factors", and in our other filings with the SEC before making an investment decision regarding us.

-- Risks related to our business and our industry We are a new public company with a history of losses that provides products and services to the solar industry, which is rapidly changing and dependent on being competitive with the price of electricity generated from other sources.
-We face competition from other companies that may be larger than us and have more financial resources than we have which could impact our ability to compete for new business. - Risks related to the COVID-19 pandemic We face risks of significant supply chain disruptions that can cause delays in product deliveries and result in financial penalties and in our ability to serve our customers at their project sites and to meet their training needs due to the lack of availability of qualified personnel and the impact of governmental health-related restrictions and shelter-in-place orders. - Risks related to intellectual property We face the risk of not being able to adequately protect or defend our intellectual property and property rights in the various countries in which we do business. - Risks related to manufacturing and supply chain We face risks in meeting the needs of our customers due to our reliance on contract manufacturers, including on their ability to obtain raw materials in a cost effective and timely manner and to provide timely deliveries of finished products to us and our customers. - Risks related to government regulation and legal compliance We face risks to the demand for our products from our customers due to changes in or expiration of governmental incentives and existing tax credits and other benefits.
-Additionally, changes in the trade environment and tax treaties between the United States and other countries, such as China, as well as import tariffs could adversely affect our business. - Risks related to information technology and data privacy We face reputational and monetary risks from cybersecurity deficiencies and the unauthorized disclosure of personal or sensitive data relating to our employees, customers, vendors and others. - Risks related to ownership of our common stock The holders of our common stock face a risk of loss in their investment in us due to fluctuations in our stock price as a result of changing market conditions, international trade tensions, our future financial performance, our corporate legal structure and the substantial ownership in our stock by our directors, executive officers and principal stockholders.
+- Risks Related to Our Business and Our Industry We are a new public company with a history of losses that provides products and services to the solar industry, which is rapidly changing and dependent on being competitive with the price of electricity generated from other sources.
+We face competition from other companies that may be larger than us and have more financial resources than we have which could impact our ability to compete for new business. - Risks Related to the COVID-19 Pandemic We face risks of significant supply chain disruptions that can cause delays in product deliveries and result in financial penalties and in our ability to serve our customers at their project sites and to meet their training needs due to the lack of availability of qualified personnel and the impact of governmental health-related restrictions and shelter-in-place orders. - Risks related to Intellectual Property We face the risk of not being able to adequately protect or defend our intellectual property and property rights in the various countries in which we do business. - Risks related to Manufacturing and Supply Chain We face risks in meeting the needs of our customers due to our reliance on contract manufacturers, including on their ability to obtain raw materials in a cost effective and timely manner and to provide timely deliveries of finished products to us and our customers. - Risks Related to Government Regulations and Legal Compliance We face risks to the demand for our products from our customers due to changes in or expiration of governmental incentives and existing tax credits and other benefits.
+Additionally, changes in the trade environment and tax treaties between the United States and other countries, such as China, as well as import tariffs could adversely affect our business. - Risks Related to Information Technology and Data Privacy We face reputational and monetary risks from cybersecurity deficiencies and the unauthorized disclosure of personal or sensitive data relating to our employees, customers, vendors and others. - Risks Related to Ownership of Our Common Stock The holders of our common stock face a risk of loss in their investment in us due to fluctuations in our stock price as a result of changing market conditions, international trade tensions, our future financial performance, our corporate legal structure and the substantial ownership in our stock by our directors, executive officers and principal stockholders.